MANAGING CLIENTS EXPECTATIONS for SEO

 There is more to managing expectations than letting the client know that Optimization is not instantaneous.
 Regardless of the time taken during the proposal phase to inform the client of the amount of work that goes into a Marketing Strategy, some clients still think that it is all about keywords.
 Suggesting anything outside of meta changes can stop an organic optimization in its tracks.

 Here some points, I have learned the hard way.

 - Start at your initial conversation: This is your first opportunity to explain to the client that there may be components of the Campaign that will be dependent on them for implementation.
 This should help eliminate any surprises.

-- Be Honest: If the Optimization has stalled or have not generate the success you and your client had hoped for, you may find it easy to tell the client “ Google is updating their algorithm” or that “it will just take a little more time” in an effort to curb their concerns.
-Not only is it dishonest, but you will have to ultimately answer for the success of the campaign.
+- Be Honest: If the Optimization has stalled or have not generated the success you and your client had hoped for, you may find it easy to tell the client “ Google is updating their algorithm” or that “it will just take a little more time” to curb their concerns.
+Not only is it dishonest, but you will have to answer for the success of the campaign ultimately.
 Your best bet is to be upfront and tell the client that you are not satisfied with the results and propose a solution.

 - Stick to your guns.
-There may be times when you are working with a client that believe that that they are a “SEO Expert” and strongly makes his own recommendations.
-There may be a tendency to go along with the clients suggestions to avoid any disagreements.
-This is kind of a tricky area, you really shouldn’t argue but if you allow the client to dictate the optimization you will lessen your value and you run the risk of a unsuccessful optimization campaign.
+There may be times when you are working with a client that believes that they are an “SEO Expert” and actively makes his recommendations.
+There may be a tendency to go along with the client’s suggestions to avoid any disagreements.
+This is a tricky area, you really shouldn’t argue, but if you allow the client to dictate the optimization, you will lessen your value, and you run the risk of an unsuccessful optimization campaign.
 This is an area where “I told you so” doesn’t work for building long term business relationships.

 This may all seem like common sense stuff, and it is.
-The important piece is that each and every client is unique and managing their expectations is just as important if not more than the success the Optimization Campaign.
+The critical piece is that every client is unique and managing their expectations is just as important if not more than the success of the Optimization Campaign.